Introducing “the Spiral”

 - Confirmation Bias – This is the natural human tendency to favor and seek out information that affirms one’s existing beliefs.
 AI chatbots are already designed to be agreeable and helpful, and Barnum statements hedge the risk, but humans will happily discount any rough edges or inaccuracies if they do not fit with their existing, and rapidly strengthening, beliefs.

-This entire reinforcing cycle between human cognitive vulnerabilities and the LLM’s design forms a process of delusional co-creation, where the user provides the emotional framework and the AI provides the elaborate, authoritative narrative, creating a shared reality.
+This entire reinforcing cycle between human cognitive vulnerabilities and the LLM’s design forms a process of delusional co-creation, where the user provides the emotional framework and the AI provides the elaborate, authoritative narrative, creating a shared reality which rapidly escalates in worrying directions.
+What form this feedback takes is hard to predict, but it’s not contentious, IMO, to argue that for people who are vulnerable there’s a good chance it will be their fears or delusions that get amplified.

 Superhuman Pattern Matching